plandes/deepnlp/README.md

 either end up reading up on the [zensols deeplearn] library before or during the tutorial.

-The usage of this library is explained in terms of two examples:
+The usage of this library is explained in terms of the examples:
 * The [Movie Review Sentiment] trained and tested on the [Stanford movie review] and [Cornell sentiment polarity] data sets, which assigns a positive or negative score to a natural language movie review by critics.
 Also see